Elver pass

-An elver pass or eel pass is a waterway modification constructed to mitigate the effects of obstructions, especially manmade weirs, on waterways, watercourses, ditches, drains, channels and flumes, on the movement of eels, fish and elvers (juvenile eels).
-Powerful swimmers, including salmon and sea trout, find it easy to pass through many structures.
-However, it is widely accepted that some structures make fish migration more difficult upstream.
+An elver pass or eel pass is a narrow channel constructed in a waterway to enable the passage of eels and elvers (juvenile eels) past obstructions and barriers such as manmade weirs.

 Construction

 The UK Environment Agency has guidelines for the design of eel and elver passes for employment in weirs, tidal flaps & gates and sluice structures.
 A variety of materials for example HDPE and stainless steel are used to construct brush and bristle surfaces, pipes, ducts, mouse holes, cat flaps and pet door types of eel and elver passes.